aws-samples/amazon-sagemaker-secure-mlops/README.md

 Now you provisined the Data Science environment and can start working with it.

 ## Cleanup
+First, do the steps from **Clean-up considerations** section.
+Second, do the following steps:
 + In AWS Service Catalog console go to the _Provisioned Products_, select your product and click **Terminate** from the **Action** button.
 Wait until the delete process ends.
 + Delete the core infrastructure CloudFormation stack:
 ```bash